github-john-doe/TypoEditor/README.md

 # TypoEditor
-This is a README file.
+TypoEditor is a simple WPF application written to make typo detection and correction in code base easier.